2017–2019 Belgian football fraud scandal: 10 October 2018 searches

 Internationally, 14 locations were searched in 6 other countries: France, Luxembourg, Cyprus, Montenegro, Serbia, and North Macedonia.
 During these searches, coordinated by Eurojust, documents and assets on bank accounts and in safes worth a total amount of 3.6 million euros were seized.
 No arrests were made during the searches at banks and a company in Luxembourg.

 In Cyprus, a 52-year-old man was arrested on a European arrest warrant, with extradition procedures underway.
 More than 15 Cypriot police officers, and two Belgian investigators were involved in the searches of four properties in Nicosia and Famagusta, where four computers, two laptops, two iPads, and documents were seized.
-Six locations in the cities Belgrade and Niš, Serbia, were searched, resulting in the seizure of up to €800,000 which allegedly originated from organized crime in Belgium.
+Six locations in the cities Belgrade and Niš, Serbia, were searched, resulting in the seizure of up to €800,000 which allegedly originated from organised crime in Belgium.
 Uros Jankovic, business associate of Dejan Veljković, was also arrested Wednesday in Belgrade and ordered to be extradited.
-4 people were arrested during these international searches, and 2 European arrest warrants were issued.
+Four people were arrested during these international searches, and two European arrest warrants were issued.
 In total, 184 Belgian and 36 foreign police officers participated in the searches, in Belgium and abroad.

-Because of the size and scope of the investigation, as well as the number of suspects arrested after the searches, up to 3 examining magistrates were working concurrently to process those arrested.
+Because of the size and scope of the investigation, as well as the number of suspects arrested after the searches, up to three examining magistrates were working concurrently to process those arrested.
 Multiple examining magistrates being assigned to a single investigation is very unusual in Belgium, with the exception of terrorism cases.

 September 2019 searches

 In September 2019, two people were detained in connection with the inquiry into alleged fraud involving the transfer of football players.
 Agent, Christophe Henrotary was detained in Monaco; one of his associates was detained in Belgium.
 Prosecutors based the arrests on the ongoing inquiry of the April 2015 transfer of Aleksandar Mitrović from RSC Anderlecht to Newcastle United F.C.
-In April, Anderlecht's premises were searched due to the 2017-2018 season suspected fraud.
+In April, Anderlecht's premises were searched due to the 2017–18 season suspected fraud.
 On 23 September 2019, Monaco's appeal court released Christophe Henrotray on bail of €250,000.
 At that time the court had not ruled on the request for his extradition to Belgium.
 Federal Prosecutor and Investigating Judge Michel Claise had been conducting the investigation into the suspected money laundering and criminal association, which had led to the raids in Monaco, two in Belgium and one in London.
 Henrotray and his associate Christophe Cheniaux, who was arrested in Liège, were charged with fraud, forgery, money laundering and criminal associations.